starchyunderscore/w11-nonadmin-utils/README.md

 # w11-nonadmin-utils

-An interactive command line tool to change settings and install programs in windows 11, without needing admin rights.
+w11-nonadmin-utils is an interactive command line tool to change settings and install programs on Windows 11, without needing acess to an administrator account or the settings app.
+This is useful in cases where you are a restricted user, like on a school computer, but still want to set things up in a way that is comfortable for you.

----

-See [here](https://github.com/starchyunderscore/w11-nonadmin-utils/blob/main/current/GUI-setup.ps1) for progress on the [GUI](https://theitbros.com/powershell-gui-for-scripts/) version

----

-## WARNINGS:

-THIS SCRIPT MAKES CHANGES TO THE REGISTRY.
-USE AT YOUR OWN RISK.

-This script is made for windows 11, it may work on other versions, or it may not

 ---